nodejs/node/doc/api/dns.markdown

 ## dns.getServers()

-Returns an array of IP address strings that are currently being used for name resolution.
+Returns an array of IP address strings that are being used for name resolution.

 ## dns.lookup(hostname[, options], callback)